hiberus-magento/hiberus-dockergento/README.md

 ## Create environment
 ### Existing project
-* You can launch following command for creating a Docker environment for an **existing project** (from the project directory):
+* You can execute following command for creating a Docker environment for an **existing project** (from the project directory):
 ```bash
 cd <your_project>
 hm setup